EyasuTeshome/shifttracker/job-search/using-huntr-to-track-your-job-search.md

 - [The benefits of using Huntr to track your progress](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/the-benefits-of-using-huntr-to-track-your-progress.md)

+### Important note about Huntr accounts

+When you create your Huntr board, it´s important you use the link we provide in the curriculum so you can add an unlimited number of jobs to your board.
+Free Huntr accounts only allow you to add 25.
+We will provide detailed instructions in an exercise ahead.

+ If you want to sign in to Huntr right now, make sure to use [this link](https://huntr.co/microverse/signup).

 ## Challenge yourself

 *Use these questions to check what you learned during this lesson.*